enaml-ops/concourse-deploy-vault/README.md

-# concourse-deploy-cloudfoundry
+# concourse-deploy-vault

-Deploy Cloud Foundry with [omg](https://github.com/enaml-ops) in a Concourse pipeline.
+Deploy VAULT with [omg](https://github.com/enaml-ops) in a Concourse pipeline.

 ## Prerequisites